Singularity resolution from polymer quantum matter: s:0 The dynamic

-where the overall sign ``$\mp$'' corresponds to $v\in\mbb{R}^{\pm}$ and, where $v^{\star}$ is taken to be the largest plotted value of $v$ ($250$ in the present case).
-Given the definition of the function $S$, we observe that $|v^{\star}|\gg|p_{\phi}^{\star}|/\pi$ is a necessary requirement for semiclassicality.
+where the overall sign ``$\mp$'' corresponds to $v\in\mbb{R}^{\pm}$ and, where $v^{\star}=250$.
+Given the definition of the function $S$ in \eref{e:75}, we observe that $|v^{\star}|\gg|p_{\phi}^{\star}|/\pi$ is a necessary requirement for semiclassicality.
 As we can see, the physical state is indeed passing in a continuous manner \tit{through} the point $v=0$, corresponding in the classical theory to the big bang singularity [which is particularly clear from Fig.\;\ref{f:01} and also from \eref{e:102}].
 This happens regardless of the sign of the initial momentum so that the quantum evolution is effectively respecting \eref{e:1002}, which in the classical theory specifies the relation between the solutions for negative and positive $t$.

 To examine more closely the issue of the singularity resolution we also analyzed the expectation values of the operator corresponding to the spacetime Ricci scalar.
 The quantum trajectory is presented in Fig.\;\ref{f:1}.
 The measurements are independent of the overall sign of $p_{\phi}^{\star}$, thus only the case $p_{\phi}^{\star}>0$ has been plotted.
 We see that the spacetime curvature remains finite for all $v$.
 This confirms the analytical result of \eref{e:sprho} and, thus, implies the global boundedness of the spectrum of the Ricci scalar operator once $\mu_v$ is fixed via \eref{e:15}.
 One can thus conclude that the big bang singularity is resolved.